Effective as of April 29, 2022

 - Automatically when you use certain features of our Website.

-- By which you may be personally identified, including, without limitation, your name, postal address, email address, telephone number, any other identifier by which you may be contacted online or offline, state of residence, age, gender, languages spoken, social media accounts, credit card information and photographs.
+- That identifies you, including, without limitation, your name, postal address, email address, telephone number, any other identifier by which you may be contacted online or offline, state of residence, age, gender, school, languages spoken, social media accounts, credit card information and photographs.

 This information includes:

 - Information that you provide by filling in forms.
-This includes information provided at the time of registration, information written on any applications, information provided during an interview, and/or information you provide when requesting further services.
-We may also ask you for information when you call our 211 helplines.
+This includes information provided at the time of registration, information written on any applications, information provided during an interview, information you provide when reporting an incident or hate crime and/or information you provide when requesting further services.

-- Information necessary to confirm your identity, authority, or other characteristics.
+- Information that confirms your identity, authority, or other characteristics.

 - Your responses to surveys or questionnaires that we may ask you to complete.